 Part two of the companion World to Come video broadcast on this subject covers many biblical proofs that Christians do not vote or participate in politics.
 But here is one proof now, and it comes from II Corinthians 5:20.
 Paul wrote, “Now then we are ambassadors for Christ.”
 The reference to ambassadors is not to the ministry or apostles alone.

-I attended Ambassador College in Pasadena, Calif.
+I attended Ambassador College in Pasadena, California.
 Students were taught what it meant to be an Ambassador.
 I knew I was in training to reflect this office, possibly on behalf of the Church as a minister.
 High standards were set—touching all facets of student life.
 But “Ambassador College” could as easily have been called “Representative College,” because I was training to become Christ’s representative.
 Here is why this name would have worked.

 The Greek word for “ambassador”—presbeuo—is interesting.
 While it means ambassador, the words president—and Presbyterian—derive from this word.
 Its most literal meaning is “representative.”
 In America, we have the House of Representatives, with 435 members.
 Adding 100 Senators forms a Congress of 535 representatives who are elected to carry out the will of America’s citizens.
 All democratic governments work similarly.